sandokim/sandokim.github.io/_posts/공부/2024-08-01-sparse-view-problem.md

   - `[10] Kangle Deng, Andrew Liu, Jun-Yan Zhu, and Deva Ramanan.
 Depth-supervised nerf: Fewer views and faster training for free.
 ArXiv, abs/2107.02791, 2021.`
   - `[26] YiWei, Shaohui Liu, Yongming Rao,Wang Zhao, Jiwen Lu, and Jie Zhou.
 Nerfingmvs: Guided optimization of neural radiance fields for indoor multi-view stereo.
 In ICCV, 2021.`
 - `In this work, we directly address the few-input setting, proposing a strategy that ...`

+### References for my paper
+- COLMAP
+  - `Schonberger, Johannes L., and Jan-Michael Frahm.
+"Structure-from-motion revisited."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.`

 -----

 ### Sparse Views에 대한 카메라 포즈